 Instead of investing in stuff to show, try investing in stories to tell.

-We are a global tribe who’s obsessed with growth and passionate about pushing humanity forward.
+We are a global tribe that’s obsessed with growth and passionate about pushing humanity forward.
 Join the discussion in our Facebook community!

-What has travelling taught you?
+What has traveling taught you?
 Share it with us in the comment section below!